xinitrc86/adash-cli/README.md

   -p, --password [password]  Password for ADASH Services endpoint\
   -h, --host [host]          Host:port for ADASH Services endpoint\
-  -a, --adash [adash]        Endpoint for ADASH services, default /sap/zadash
+  -a, --adash [adash]        Endpoint for ADASH services, default /sap/zadash -c, --client [client]      System client if services not tagged to a default one\

 ### testg|tg